pburkholder/decksets/2018-04-cf-summit/text.md

 # What is cloud.gov?

 * Cloud Foundry, 100%<sup>*</sup> open-source
-* Standard buildpacks, brokers for RDS, S3, ES, Redis and others
+* Standard buildpacks, brokers for RDS, S3, ES, Redis, etc.
 * Running atop AWS GovCloud
 * Only for US government
 * Security by convention
 * With a dollop of compliance:

-^We, of course, offer the core functionality of Cloud Foundry: the ability to run application code for you in the cloud, along with self-service managed marketplace offerings.
+^We, of course, offer the core functionality of Cloud Foundry: the ability to run application code for you in the cloud, We're 100% opensource.
+Now There are Commercial security tools in our boundary But nothing in our functional support.

-^There are non-functional security tools in our boundary.
-And AWS itself is not opensource.
+^ along with self-service managed marketplace offerings.

 ^Anyone from the US Gov can work in a free sandbox.
 But we're only for USGov use at this point; expanding to states and localities isn't in the picture at this point.